pcpratheesh/go-censorword/README.md

 In the future, we should implement the following points
 - Support for other language profanities
-- All words having repeated characters more than twice (eg : fuck -> fuuuuuck)
+- All words having repeated characters more than twice
-- Should remove word match conditions (eg :-> fucker, fucking..etc)